List of Monster Musume characters: Centorea "Cerea" Shianus

-In Chapter 29, during her mother's visit, it was revealed that since male Centaurs aren't exactly "likeable" or even remotely attractive; in modern times, even female Centaurs have now come to utterly dislike and are repulsed by the males of their species and have recently become more interested in human males.
-Female Centaurs have a tradition of finding male humans to use as "teasers" so they can breed; "Teasers" are selected from human exchange students (emphasizing that the more attractive they are the better so that the female centaurs would become "warmed up").
-However, her mother defied this tradition and bred with her "teaser" instead (making Cerea a centaur-human cross-breed).
+In Chapter 29, during her mother's visit, it was revealed that, since male Centaurs aren't exactly "likable" or even remotely attractive in modern times, even female Centaurs have come to dislike and be repelled by male Centaurs utterly and have recently become more interested in human males.
+Female Centaurs have a tradition of finding male humans to use as "teasers" so they can breed; "teasers" are selected from human exchange students, emphasizing that the more attractive they are the better so that the female centaurs would become "warmed up."
+However, her mother defied this tradition and bred with her "teaser" instead, making Cerea a centaur-human cross-breed.

-In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a "maid" at Café Marsha, a Maid café in Akihabara, along with Manako under Ren Kunanzuki's supervision as part of the new Interspecies Cultural Exchange Work Program.
+In Yoshino Origuchi's light novel "Monster Girls on the Job" (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a "maid" at Café Marsha, a Maid café in Akihabara, along with Manako under Ren Kunanzuki's supervision as part of the new Interspecies Cultural Exchange Work Program.

 She refers to Kimihito as Master or Milord (主殿, Aruji-dono).

 Suu

 Suu (スー, Sū) is a Slime, an amoeba-like creature that can change shape and color without effort, and the fourth to join the group.
-Her basic shape is a glob with two dark eyespots that tend to glow like cat's eyes when backlit, and with a single pseudopod on top, which she can use to read peoples' thoughts and feelings on contact.
+Her basic shape is a glob with two dark eyespots that tend to glow like cat's eyes when backlit, and with a single pseudopod on top, which she can use to read people's thoughts and feelings on contact.

-Her race is a type of liminal currently not fully classified under the Accord (making her an "illegal alien"), and she enters Kimihito's home without permission or Ms. Smith's knowledge; the rest of the household (mostly Papi) take pity on her and want her to stay.
-Ms. Smith rejects any connection with her (thus avoiding any and all responsibility) but leaves her in the house anyway, reasoning that dealing with Suu will not add to her salary and is therefore a pointless endeavour.
+As Suu's race is currently not fully classified under the Accord, she enters Kimihito's home without permission or Ms. Smith's knowledge; the rest of the household takes pity on her and wants her to stay.
+Ms. Smith rejects any connection with her, yet still leaves her in the house, reasoning that dealing with Suu will not add to her salary and is therefore a pointless endeavour.